ChinmayAmrutkar/Embedded-ML-Projects/Project4-Real-Time Sensor-Agnostic-Posture-Detection/README.md

     ├── training_history.png
     └── confusion_matrix.png

-## How to Run the Solution
+## How to Implement

 This project is in three parts: data collection, model training (offline), and real-time inference (on-device).

 ### 1. Data Collection (Arduino + Python)
-1. Open `arduino_sketches/1_data_collector/data_collector.ino` in the Arduino IDE and upload it.
+1. Open `arduino_sketches/data_collector/data_collector.ino` in the Arduino IDE and upload it.
-2. On the host computer, run `python data_collector.py` (not included in this repo, but used for the project).
+2. On the host computer copy paste the data from Arduino's Serial Monitor to .csv
-3. Follow the prompts to enter a descriptive filename (e.g., `supine_usb_up_trial1.csv`).
+3. Save it in a descriptive filename (e.g., `supine_usb_up_trial1.csv`).
-4. Perform the posture for 30-45 seconds.
-Press `Ctrl+C` to stop.
+4. Perform the posture for 45-60 seconds.
 5. Repeat this process for all 5 classes in all their orientations, placing the `.csv` files in the `data/` folder.

 ### 2. Model Training & Conversion (Google Colab)